 Org-level spend limits

 The org-level limit is available as a hard ceiling across all users and surfaces, but use it carefully: hitting it affects everyone simultaneously, which can be disruptive.
-Most admins find that managing consumption at the group and user level gives them better outcomes with less operational risk.
+Most admins find that managing consumption at the group and user level gives them better outcomes with less operational risk.a

 Group spend limit